learndevops-083/ansible_git/README.md

 # ansible_git
 ansible tutorial
-This repo is for anisble practice
+This repo is for ansible practice